jaredsparta/Terraform-1/README.md

 - Child modules will inherit the provider from the parent module, so you will need to remove any references to `provider`

+- Brief overview:
+    - Each module can have certain input variables, allowing more dynamic declarations.
+The names of the input variables can be found in the `variables.tf` file within a module
+    - A module can output variables too.
+When modules are used in other configuration files, the parent module can reference the output of child modules.
+Such outputs can be found in the `outputs.tf` files within a module

 <br>

 [Back to top](https://github.com/jaredsparta/Terraform-1#Contents)

 ### Modularising code
 - There is a `modules` folder that has a folder called `vpc-etc`.
 This folder contains a module that will create a VPC alongside public/private subnets, NACLs, route tables, etc.
+    - The folder also contains modules to create an app and database

 - To call a module inside a configuration file, use the `module` keyword like shown below:
     - Some modules require variables to be used properly, you will have to pass them values in this declaration